 How to Install a WordPress Plugin

-The procedure for adding a plugin is as follows: go to Plugins>Add New.
+In learning how to build a website, the procedure for adding a plugin is important; it is as follows: go to Plugins>Add New.
 Search for a plugin you are interested in by using a keyword.

 Once you have found the plugin click on “Install Now”.